danjbrown/terraform-lambda-api-gateway/README.md

 # Node.js application deployed using Terraform, S3, Lambda, and API Gateway

-Deploys a basic Node.js application using Terraform, S3, Lambda, and API Gateway.
+Deploys a basic Node.js API using Terraform, S3, Lambda, and API Gateway.

 For more complex applications, for example using Express, it is likely more suitable to create a Lambda function using a container image, which could be stored in ECR.